There are very few restrictions on who can change his or her name.

 Further information and useful documents

-If you want to change your name, we offer a free template document to do so, which can be found here.
+If you want to change your name, we offer a free deed poll template for download.

 This article is one in a series.
 The next covers reasons why you might change your name.